Nothile-Moyo-Git/node_first_server/README.md

 `Read`
 `Eval (evaluate)`
 `Print (usually to console)`
-`Loop (Execute again)`
+`Loop (as long as listeners exist)`

+The "event loop" is a concept in JavaScript which refers to the stack.

+The Stack is data allocated in memory which has a `heap` inside of it.
+A `heap` refers to a large collection of memory which is mostly unstructured.

+As the code is parsed (read), each function call to be executed is is placed onto the stack as a frame.
+Once there are no more frames to stack, the runtime will then execute the functions, popping each frame in the stack.
+Once the stack is empty, the event loop is complete.

+However, is an active listener is running, then this triggers the event loop each time an event occurs.
+This could be a get request for example.

 *Node has key in-built modules used to create a server*

 `http` : The HTTP module.
 Used to spin up insecure servers.
 `https` : The HTTPS module.
 Used to spin up servers with SSL Encryption.
 `fs` : The File System module.
 Used to create and edit files in node.
 `path` : The FilePath module.
-The syntax for including the Path module in your application.
+This module provides utilities for working with file and directory paths.
 `os` : The Operating System module.
-Returns information about the computers operating system
+Returns information about the computers operating system.